Force Publique: Organisation and role

 The Force Publique was organised into 21 separate companies (originally numbered but later known only by their names) each between 225 and 950 men strong, along with an artillery and an engineers unit.
 The entire force numbered over 12,100 men.
 The companies were as follows: Aruwimi, Bangala, Bas-Congo, Cateracts, Équateur, Ituri, Kasai, Kwango, Lac Léopold II, Lualaba, Lulongo, Makrakas, Makua-Bomokandi, Ponthiérville, Rubi, Ruzizi-Kivu, Stanley Falls, Stanley Pool, Ubangi, and Uele-Bili.
 There were also six recruit training camps containing over 2,400 men.

 The separate companies comprising the Force Publique eventually grew to over 600 men each.
 Their constituent units, known as detachments, were so widely scattered that the force had no real military value.
 Rather the bulk of these sub-units consisted of small garrisons in fixed locations, with local policing functions.

 It was intended that each administrative company form a Compagnie Marche of 150 men.
 Each Marche or field company was intended to have four Belgian officers and NCOs plus between 100 and 150 askaris.
 In principle, companies comprised two or three 50-man platoons.
 There were supposed to be enough companies to form three Marche battalions.
 Eight Congolese soldiers were promoted to NCO.

 The 2,875 men of the Troupes du Katanga constituted a semi-autonomous force of six companies: four de marche and two other infantry, plus a cyclist company and a battalion headquarters.

-In addition, there was the Compagnie d'Artillerie et de Génie (Artillery and Engineers Company) manning Fort de Shinkakasa at the mouth of the Congo River in Boma.
+Lastly, there was the Compagnie d'Artillerie et de Génie (Artillery and Engineers Company) manning Fort de Shinkakasa at the mouth of the Congo River in Boma.
 The fort contained eight 160mm guns manned by 200 men, plus an equal-sized auxiliary force, which saw little or no service during the war.